Copyright (c) 2007 THE THRASH METAL GUIDE

 X-RAY (GERMANY)

-This is the 3rd incarnation of the thrash metal veterans Backwater; after releasing one album under the name Tai-Pan, they decided to pay tribute to the modern 90's trends, and here comes this offering, which is the guys' lowest point by a long shot.
-This is pedestrian groovy post-thrash at its less imaginative, despite several heavier intense sections ("LD 50") scattered around.
+This is the third incarnation of the thrash metal veterans Backwater; after releasing one album under the name Tai-Pan, they decided to pay tribute to the modern 90's trends, and here comes this offering which is the guys' lowest point by a long shot.
+This is pedestrian groovy post-thrash at its least imaginative despite several heavier intense sections ("LD 50") scattered around.
 Later some of the band members continued their career in the power metallers Chinchilla.

 X-SEED (UK)